-The Bass share 2P Reserves for the Cooper Basin in Australia is assessed as of 31 December 2023, to be 0.366 million barrels of oil.
-This reflects the proved and probable reserves for the Worrior and Padulla oil fields (Tables 1 and 2 as well as Figure 1).
+The Bass share 2P Field Reserves for the Cooper Basin in Australia are assessed as of 31 December 2024, to be 0.381 million barrels of oil.
+This reflects the proved and probable reserves for the Worrior and Padulla oil fields (Tables 1 and 2 as well as Figure 2).

-The Bass share 2P Entitlement Field Reserves in the Tangai-Sukananti KSO in Indonesia is assessed as of 31 December 2022, to be 0.439 million barrels of oil.
-This reflects the proved and probable reserves for the Bunian and Tangai oilfields (Tables 1 and 2 as well as Figure 5).
-Net Entitlement Reserves are the share of cost oil and profit oil that Bass is entitled to receive under the KSO signed with the Indonesian government body, PT Pertamina.
+The Bass share 2P Entitlement Field Reserves in the Tangai-Sukananti KSO in Indonesia are assessed as of 31 December 2024, to be 0.408 million barrels of oil.
+This reflects the proved and probable reserves for the Bunian and Tangai oilfields (Tables 1 and 2 as well as Figure 7).
+Net Entitlement Reserves are the share of cost oil and profit oil that Bass is entitled to receive under the KSO signed with the Indonesian government body, PT Pertamina EP.
 The Net Entitlement Reserves formula varies with the fiscal environment, cost recovery status and oil price and scheduled contract expiry.

-RESERVES AND RESOURCES (Cont'd)
+RESERVES AND RESOURCES (cont'd)